 What doesn’t work well

 What will work well with boric acid and what won’t?
 Let’s start with what won’t work well.
-Don’t use monitor traps (glue traps) if you’re using boric acid.
+Don’t use monitor traps (glue traps) beyond the identification phase if you’re using boric acid.
 A cockroach killed through contact with boric acid becomes a cockroach killer itself.
 Thanks to the fact that cockroaches will eat other dead roaches, this works great to our favor.
 Well, that’s assuming an affected cockroach is able to make it back to the nest.
-Using glue traps completely nullifies this.
+Using roach traps completely nullifies this.
 It gets stuck in the trap and doesn’t return to the nest to kill the others.

 What works well